Transformation of the Psycho-Physiological

-In Level 2 meditation, the experience of transitioning to the next higher level is slightly different because we are dealing with psychological consciousness instead of the instinctual, impulsive influences from the elemental body.
-However, before being able to fully engage the psychological consciousness above the diaphragm (see explanation in Level 2), we have to confront the “dweller on the threshold”, the Shadow, below the diaphragm.
+In Stage 2 meditation, the experience of transitioning to the next higher level is slightly different because we are dealing with psychological consciousness instead of the instinctual, impulsive influences from the elemental body.
+However, before being able to fully engage the psychological consciousness above the diaphragm (see explanation in Stage 2), we have to confront the “dweller on the threshold”, the Shadow, below the diaphragm.
 In working with the psychological nature above the diaphragm, once again, the elements provide a clear example of the process for transitioning higher.
 The active and passive qualities of an element alternately change until each is adjusted to the other by the unchanging Sameness so they are equalized and balanced.
 In the case of the psychic nature of the Doer, the active and passive aspects which alternate are desire and feeling respectively, and these are in a constant state of stimulating and agitating one another.
 In the case of conscious resurrection, these dual polarities of the psychological consciousness must be held in the STILLNESS until Oneness is achieved so they can merge into one another.
 Oneness and Sameness are slightly different in that Sameness is like the unconscious, passive background of Creation, whereas Oneness is a conscious uniting and balancing of dual polarities.